Friday, August 31st, 2018

 The Trump administration has cut aid funding to the Palestinians and slashed its contributions to UNRWA – the UN agency that supports more than 5 million Palestinian refugees across the Middle East.
 These cuts have hit hundreds of thousands of vulnerable people already.
 Israeli security officials privately warn that the move could backfire badly – “setting fire to the ground” by deepening an economic crisis in the West ank and Gaza.

 Reports suggest the president is unperturbed.
 He wants to end all UNRWA funding, and impose a ban that would prevent other nations making up for the US cuts.
-This is a recipe for […]
+This is a recipe […]

 No Comments